 Daylight Saving time starts in the European Union on the last Sunday of March.
-Thus, in European Union, you must select March, Last, Sunday.
+Thus, in the European Union, you must select March, Last, Sunday.
 The time must depend on your country's time zone.
-For example, In Germany you must type 2 because Germany's time zone is 1 hour ahead of GMT or UTC (GMT+1).
-Thus, in Germany you must use March, Last, Sunday, at 1:00 A.M.
+For example, in Germany you must type 2 because Germany's time zone is 1 hour ahead of GMT or UTC (GMT+1).
+Thus, in Germany you must select March, Last, Sunday, at 1:00 A.M.

-Daylight Saving time ends in the most parts of the United States on the First Sunday of November.
-Each time zone in the United States must use

-Daylight Saving time at 2:00 A.M.
-Thus, in the United States you must set November, First, Sunday, at 2:00 A.M.
+Daylight Saving time ends in most parts of the United States on the first Sunday of November.
+Each time zone in the United States must use Daylight Saving time at 2:00 A.M.
+Thus, in the United States you must set November, First, Sunday, at 2:00 A.M for the End.

-Daylight Saving time ends in the European Union on the Last Sunday of October.
+Daylight Saving time ends in the European Union on the last Sunday of October.
 For instance, in Germany you must type 2 because Germany's time zone is 1 hour ahead of GMT (GMT+1).
-Thus, in Germany you must use March, Last, Sunday, at 1:00 A.M.
+Thus, in Germany you must set March, Last, Sunday, at 1:00 A.M for the End.

-SET THE DATE AND TIME MANAULLY
+SET THE DATE AND TIME MANUALLY

 You can also use the Copy Your Computer's Time Settings to synchronize the Date and Time to your local PC.
-Or, you also can adjust Year/Month/Day/Hour/Minute/Second manually.
+Or, you can also adjust Year/Month/Day/Hour/Minute/Second values manually.